Skip to main content

 Fast-forward to Feb.
 20, 2014: Thomas and other staff and students scheduled an evening pizza party and movie night at the school with plans to tape another video to send to Ellen.

-“The next thing I know, Ellen is calling my cellphone,” Thomas says.
+“The next thing I know, Ellen is calling my cellphone,” Thomas said.

 Kirby Thomas loves her position as a library media specialist, with the bookmobile van.